 Dehydrating marshmallows is a great way to get your kids involved in a no-fail project!

-More Easy Projects to Tackle
+Even More Easy Dehydrating Projects to Try:

 One last thing: